 Directions: Explain what teachers need to do when students need extended time to learn or additional opportunities to expand their thinking?
 Share examples or descriptions of what and how you will respond.

-- Mini lessons determine what makes an opinion; Sorting fact and opinion cards - Determine what is needed for a complete sentence. - Practice determining the difference between fact and opinion - Discuss "loaded words" and how they impact the text. - Look at transitional words and determine where the words could be used within an opinion piece.
+- Mini lessons determine what makes an opinion; Sorting fact and opinion cards - Determine what is needed for a complete sentence. - Know the difference between fact and opinion. - Sorting information (reasons) into logical categories. - Identify details that support opinions or conclusions. - Look at transitional words and determine where the words could be used within an opinion piece.